defrance/docker-dolibarr-dev/README.md

 ### 1️⃣ Why not phpMyAdmin?
 We decided **not to include phpMyAdmin** to keep the stack lightweight and focused on development.
-- Developers can connect directly to the database using any MySQL client (e.g., DBeaver, TablePlus, CLI).
+- Developers can connect directly to the database using any MySQL client.
+- For macOS (Apple Silicon), we recommend **[Sequel Ace](https://apps.apple.com/fr/app/sequel-ace/id1518036000?mt=12)** – a free, lightweight, and high-performance database management app.
 - Reduces unnecessary exposure of database management interfaces.

 ### 2️⃣ Why Nginx instead of Apache?